Nikon D1H vs D40

 |7.||Nikon D300S||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |8.||Nikon D3||Y||- / -||-||-||mini||2.0||-||-||-|

 |13.||Nikon D200||Y||- / -||-||-||-||2.0||-||-||-|

 |15.||Nikon D2H||Y||- / -||-||-||-||2.0||-||-||-|

 Studio photographers will appreciate that the Nikon D1H (unlike the D40) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1H and the D40 have been discontinued, but can regularly be found used on eBay.
+Both the D1H and the D40 have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the D40 was followed by the Nikon D40X.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Nikon D40 Manual.
+Further information on the features and operation of the D1H and D40 can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Nikon D40 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D1H and the Nikon D40?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.